 Log into the PDXpert client application.

-Your PDXpert client may request a valid software license key that allows the installed PDXpert release to use the restored data.
+Your PDXpert client may request a valid software license key that lets the installed PDXpert release use the restored data.

 Wait until all items are indexed ().

 Search for an item with a file attachment that was saved just before the backup.
 View or copy the attachment to confirm its content.

 If you can open the item record, but can't confirm its file attachment, then the library files have not been restored to the correct location or are inconsistent with the database.

 - 0001.
 Welcome!